The Buckskin Backpack

-If you wish to reserve your spot on our Buckskin Gulch adventure click here to get started with online booking or give us a call at 435-644-5506.
+If you wish to reserve your spot on our Buckskin Gulch adventure you can simply book online or give us a call at 435-644-5506.

 Fully Guided Tour

 2pm – Trailhead transfer and trail time begins.
 Specific departure time depends on conditions and may be as early as 10am or as late as 2pm.
 Approach Buckskin Gulch, establish camp for the night. ~5-7 miles hiking.

 10-12 miles of hiking along the length of Buckskin Gulch, past Middle Route & the Boulder Jam.